Today I am going to share with you the best places to find quarters fast, as well as some great tips to save you time in the process!

 Once again, it’ll probably only be a couple of dollars’ worth, but if you buy something small like a candy bar and ask for 4 quarters instead of a dollar, then you’re done!

 If the gas station or pharmacy offers cashback you could also use this system to get $5 or $10 in cashback and to ask the cashier to give you ask many quarters as the register can spare.

 The perk of car washes and laundromats is that many of them are open 24/7, meaning you can get your quarters no matter what time of the day (yay!).
 Many car washes and laundromats still require quarters or tokens to operate.

-This means many of them have change machines nearby which allows you to change a $1 bill into quarters.
+This means many of them have change machines nearby which allow you to change a $1 bill into quarters.
 You can swap your dollars for coins!

 Before exchanging your money make sure the machine will give you quarters and tokens that are only good for a car wash or washing your laundry – unless that’s what you’re there for in the first place!

 Some laundromats even require you to do one load of laundry to get your change, so make sure you know what you’re getting before putting in those dollar bills.

 6. Make a Purchase

 As I said before, if your grocery store cashier or fast food attendant doesn’t want to exchange quarters or doesn’t have enough for a $1 bill, consider making a small purchase.

 You can also try the cashback option if that’s on offer.
 If not, enjoy your purchase as well as your quarters.
 Things that are cheap and useful to buy in order to get quarters to include: